-Note that the monarchy is represented in the picture by the Savoy coat of arms (white cross on a red field) on the child's shirt and the small picture of the National Monument at the top left.
+Note that the role of the monarchy is visually reduced to the Savoy coat of arms (white cross on a red field) on the child's shirt and the small picture of the National Monument at the top left.
 There is no portrait of the king balancing that of Mussolini.
 The personification of Italy is fascisticized by the saluto romano (personifications of Italy would normally hold a victory wreath or scepter).